cmarrin/placid/kernel/README.md

 allocated it is removed from the head of the free list and the head is pointed to the next block.
 When a block is freed, it is added to the head of the list and the previous head is linked to from the freed block.

+## System calls

+When in a user process, it's not possible to make a system call (e.g., getSystemTime()).
+An attempt to call an address where you thought that function lived would at best generate a permission exception.
+So the SWI instruction is used.
+This instruction generates a *software interrupt*, which switches into supervisor mode and jumps to the SWI handler.
+On entry, any passed params are in the first 4 registers or on the stack and the return address is in the link register,just like in a normal function call.
+In order to know which function has been called, stubs are used.
+Here's an example.
+Let's say there's a *read* system call with this signature:

+    uint32_t read(uint32_t port);

+This would call a function in user space which would execute a version of the SWI instruction with a code in the lower 24 bits indicating that this is the *read* function.
+When executed, the SWI interrupt fires, the handler reads the SWI instruction to extract the lower 24 bits and then uses a table look to call the actual *read* system function.
+The port parameter is passed in R0 and the return value is placed in R0.
+Ideally this would be an inline function which simply inserts the appropriate SWI<read> instruction.